Steam Cleaners & Steam Mops use SUPER HEATED water to disinfect floors and kill bacteria. BUT, are Steam Mops Good For Tile? Here’s the FAQs.

 This lightweight steam mop and steam cleaner combo is an amazing deal for something that does so much.

-It of course is a great steam mop for floors, but it also has a removable handheld steamer that can steam clean windows, glass, mirrors, grout, carpet & furniture stains, sealed stone & tile, and your wrinkly clothes.
+It of course is a great steam mop for tile floors, but it also has a removable handheld steamer that can steam clean windows, glass, mirrors, grout, carpet & furniture stains, sealed stone & tile, and your wrinkly clothes.

 See more of my Best Cleaning Posts